Flephedrone: Legality

 Flephedrone has been illegal in Poland since April 2010.

 Flephedrone has been classed as a narcotic in Sweden since October 2010.

 In the United States, flephedrone is temporarily listed as a Schedule I controlled substance.
 It is permanently listed as a Schedule I controlled substance in Florida, Georgia, and Pennsylvania.

 As of October 2015 4-FMC is a controlled substance in China.

+4-FMC is scheduled in the "government decree on psychoactive substances banned from the consumer market" in Finland.